ebabel-games/ebabel-games/README.md

 ### todo tasks
 - Use a domain name once I have my BTW number from the tax office.
 - Turn this one page site into into a progressive web app, see Chrome Lighthouse.
+- Add a block "Favourite quotes":
+  - "Functionality is an asset, code is a liability"
+- Turn all this into **isometric** React.js components, but make sure it is just a plain, single HTML file at the end of the process to preserve performance and still getting a single http request.